esphome/esphome-devices/src/docs/devices/Lanbon-L8-LCD-Switch/index.md

 ## Flashing

-You can follow this [flashing guide](https://blakadder.com/lanbon-L8-custom-firmware/) on [blakadder.com](https://blakadder.com) or [this discussion post](https://github.com/HASwitchPlate/openHASP/discussions/76) with instructions and photos to flash the firmware without having to open the device.

 Steps:

-1. Disengage the high-voltage power
+1. Disengage the high-voltage power.
-2. Detach the panel from the PSU power supply
+2. Detach the panel from the PSU power supply.
-3. Connect `RX`, `TX`, `IO0`, `GND` and `5V` pins to the female pinheader
+3. Connect `RX`, `TX`, `IO0`, `GND` and `5V` pins to the female pinheader.
-4. Because there is no `RESET` pin, you need to powercycle the board while `IO0` is connected to `GND` to activate flash mode
+4. Because there is no `RESET` pin, you need to powercycle the board while `IO0` is connected to `GND` to activate flash mode.

 ![Lanbon L8 pcb](lanbon-l8-pcb.png "Lanbon L8 PCB")

 Make sure you have a USB to TTL serial adapter than can provide sufficient power **on the 5V pin**.
-Once the serial connections are made, you can flash the ESPHome modern format binary (`*-factory.bin`) using esptool.
+Once the serial connections are made, you can erase flash, power-cycle the board and then flash the ESPHome modern format binary (`*-factory.bin`) using `esptool`.

+You can follow this [flashing guide](https://blakadder.com/lanbon-L8-custom-firmware/) on [blakadder.com](https://blakadder.com) or [this discussion post](https://github.com/HASwitchPlate/openHASP/discussions/76) with instructions and photos to flash the firmware without having to open the device.

 ## Example Configuration for 3-gang version L8-HS